 - 11QTemple 29:9 (Dead Sea Scrolls)

-We know that pre-70AD, writing in the 50s, St Paul was already in practice decentralising the temple.
+We know that pre-70AD, writing in the 50s, St Paul was already in practice decentralising the idea of temple.
 This ends any hope of placing all such Christian views post-70AD.
-This is one of the unique features that must inform our conclusions.
+This is one of the unique features that must inform our conclusions, and is grounds for re-considering the secular academic consensus.

 So could Jesus have made such a prediction before 70AD?
 Yes, of course he could.